To ensure my safety, I only accept clients who provide screening details.

 Employment Verification Form

 At no point will your employer be contacted.
-I generally only need your details to verify you are, in fact, a real person.
-I seek only to keep myself safe from physical injury or assault.
+I generally only need your details to verify that you are a real person.
+I am not interested in who you are - providers use ID checks to keep themselves safe from assault or murder.

-I’m not interested in exposing you - I’m interested in long term, respectful clients.
-However, having a clients employer details can protect me from blackmail, rape, harassment, stalking, coercion, rape by deception, and kidnapping… all which do occur to providers.
+I’m not interested in exposing you.
+I’m interested in long term, respectful clients.
+However, having a clients employer details can protect me from blackmail, rape, harassment, stalking, coercion, rape by deception, and kidnapping… which is a real risk to providers.

 Please remember you are not the one at risk here.
 The only event under which your employer will be contacted, is if I have been subjected to physical danger, threats, abuse, or harm.